|

 A dental implant is a small screw made of titanium, which is a metal that the body easily accepts.
 The dental implant is inserted into the jawbone and acts as a firm anchor for the replacement tooth.

-How do I know if dental implants are right for me?
+do I know if dental implants are right for me?

 Your dentist will determine whether dental implants are right for you after an evaluation of your dental and medical history.
 Naturally, every patient presents unique conditions that can affect the outcome of a dental implant treatment, but taking proper care of the implants will help to ensure long-term success.
+Thanks to recent advancements in implant techniques, many people with missing teeth qualify as candidates for implant treatment.
+Some of the determining factors include:

 • A sufficient amount of good quality bone